transcom/milmove_load_testing/README.md

 the task set will end, passing control back to the parent.
 In our case this means the user class, but locust does allow nested task sets, in which case it would give control back to the parent task set.

+One last thing to point out is that we used the `@task` decorator for the `TaskSet`'s methods/functions.
+This is the key part that turns the methods into load tests.
+Any methods that don't have the `@task` decorator will be regular methods that the `TaskSet` has access to.

 For more details on `TaskSet`s, see the
 [locust TaskSet class docs](https://docs.locust.io/en/stable/tasksets.html).